NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - if for the 'fsx_root' volume in the 'fsx SVM, when it is using more than 90% of its inodes.
 - If any quota policies where the space utilization is more than 95% of the hard limit.
 - If any quota policies where the space utilization is more than 100% of the soft limit.
-- If any quota policies are showing any inode utilization more than 95%
+- If any quota policies where the inode utilization is more than 95% of the hard limit.
+- If any quota policies where the inode utilization is more than 100% of the soft limit.

 A matching conditions file must be created and stored in the S3 bucket with the name given as the "conditionsFilename" configuration variable.
 Feel free to use the example above as a starting point.
 Note that you should ensure it